 Absorption

-Following a single-dose administration of 300 mg niraparib under fasting conditions, niraparib was measurable in plasma within 30 minutes and the mean peak plasma concentration (Cmax) for niraparib was reached in about 3 hours [804 ng/mL (% CV: 50.2%)].
+Following a single-dose administration of 300 mg niraparib, niraparib was measurable in plasma within 30 minutes and the mean peak plasma concentration (Cmax) for niraparib was reached within 3 to 5 hours (ranged 508-875 ng/mL across studies).
 Following multiple oral doses of niraparib from 30 mg to 400 mg once daily, accumulation of niraparib was approximately 2 to 3 folds.

 The systemic exposures (Cmax and AUC) to niraparib increased in a dose-proportional manner when the dose of niraparib increased from 30 mg to 400 mg.
 The absolute bioavailability of niraparib is approximately 73%, indicating minimal first pass effect.
-In a population pharmacokinetic analysis of niraparib, the inter-individual variability in bioavailability was estimated to a coefficient of variation (CV) of 31%.
+In a population pharmacokinetic analysis of niraparib, the inter-individual variability in bioavailability was estimated to a coefficient of variation (CV) of 33.8%.

-A concomitant high-fat meal did not significantly affect the pharmacokinetics of niraparib after administration of 300 mg of niraparib capsule.
+A concomitant high-fat meal did not significantly affect the pharmacokinetics of niraparib after administration of 300 mg of niraparib capsule (Cmax decreased by 22% and AUCinf increased by 10% compared with fasting conditions; see section 4.2).

 The tablet and capsule formulations have been demonstrated to be bioequivalent.
 Following administration of either one 300 mg tablet or three 100 mg capsules of niraparib in 108 patients with solid tumours under fasting conditions, the 90% confidence intervals of the geometric mean ratios for tablet compared to capsules for Cmax, AUClast and AUC∞ fell within the limits of bioequivalence (0.80 and 1.25).